 Just to be sure that no bones get into your broth, make sure you strain the broth.

 Feeding your dog bone broth meant for humans is a bad idea.
-This is because products designated for humans tend to contain vegetable flavorings that could pose danger to pets.
+This is because products designated for humans tend to contain additives, spices, and flavorings that could pose danger to pets.